anushree200/anushree200/README.md

 # Hey, I'm Anushree! 🌟

+- 3rd year Computational Engineering
-I’m a dedicated software developer with a passion for creating impactful solutions through code.
+- dedicated software developer with a passion for creating impactful solutions through code.
 My focus is to build innovative projects that solve real-world problems.
 I’m always eager to learn, collaborate, and contribute to the tech community.

-## 🛠️ Current Projects & Skills
-- **Exploration**: Developing projects using **Python** and **JavaScript** to enhance my full-stack development skills.
-- **Machine Learning**: Studying and applying machine learning techniques to create intelligent systems.
 - **Programming Languages**: Proficient in **Python**, **C**, **JavaScript** and **Java**.
 Worked with **C++**, **Dart**, **Bash**, **Assembly Language**, **HTML**, **CSS**

 ## 📫 Connect With Me